bitsofcotton/euhadra/README.md

 We need one binaried virtual base program.

 # Later
-We need to implement simple_pmpu and NAND first, so this has no chance at least in years.
+We need to implement simple_pmpu and NAND first, so this has no chance at least in a year.